How to Inspect Kitchen Sink Pipes for Hidden Leaks (Step-by-Step Guide)

 - Flashlight: Provides bright illumination for viewing hidden areas.

-- Paper towels: Used to detect moisture and confirm active leaks.
+- Paper towels: Used to dry fittings first and confirm new moisture during testing.

 - Protective gloves: Prevent contact with sharp edges or contaminants.

-- Inspection mirror (optional): Helps view rear pipe connections.
+- Inspection mirror or phone camera (optional): Helps view rear pipe connections, wall-side fittings, and hidden hose connections.

 - Moisture meter (optional): Detects hidden moisture inside materials.